Gran Turismo (1997 video game): Commercial

 By March 1999, Gran Turismo had sold over six million units worldwide, of which two million were derived from the United States.
 By February 2000, it had sold 7 million units worldwide, for which it was awarded the Guinness World Record for Best-Selling Driving Simulator.
 By December 2000, it had sold more than 10 million copies worldwide, including 3.7 million units in the United States.
 As of April 2008, the game has shipped 2.55 million copies in Japan, 10,000 in Southeast Asia, 4.3 million in Europe, and 3.99 million in North America, for a total of 10.85 million copies.
-It remains the best-selling video game for the PlayStation and the fourth highest-selling game in the Gran Turismo franchise, behind Gran Turismo 4, Gran Turismo 5 and Gran Turismo 3: A-Spec respectively.
+It remains the best-selling video game for the PlayStation and the fifth highest-selling game in the Gran Turismo franchise, behind Gran Turismo 4, Gran Turismo 5, Gran Turismo Sport and Gran Turismo 3: A-Spec respectively.

-In Australia, the game sold more than 110,000 copies in its first two months.

 Critical

-Gran Turismo received widespread acclaim from critics and consumers alike, with praise for its graphics, soundtrack, tight controls and number of cars.
-It was classified as "universal acclaim", according to review aggregator Metacritic.
+Gran Turismo received widespread acclaim, with praise for its graphics, sophisticated and believable physics, tight controls, and number of cars; GamePro commented it has "more cars than a mall parking lot."
+It was classified as "universal acclaim" by review aggregator website Metacritic.

-Next Generation reviewed the PlayStation version of the game, rating it five stars out of five, and stated that "as it stands in the Japanese version, everything about Gran Turismo is a class act, and it raises the bar for racing games on almost every possible level.
-Our highest possible recommendation".
+A number of critics gave particular praise to the replay mode, lauding the usage of multiple camera views and likening the quality to live action video.
+The ability to upgrade and customize cars in a variety of ways was also widely applauded, with some noting this allows the player to build a car that fits their own particular playstyle and compensates for their own weaknesses.
+Dean Hager of Electronic Gaming Monthly (EGM) and Vince Broady of GameSpot both particularly noted Gran Turismo's successful blend of arcade-style and simulation racing, with Broady commenting, "Some players enjoy the raw excitement and unfettered control of an action-oriented contest, while others go gaga over the realistic physics and heavy-duty customization features of a sim-style game.
+Rare indeed, almost nonexistent, is a racer that has a legitimate appeal to both camps, a game that blends the elements of action and sim in such a subtle manner that something altogether new is the result."